IBMAppModernization/app-modernization-cicd-lab-icp/README.md

 # IBM Client Developer Advocacy App Modernization Series

-## Lab - Migrating Legacy JEE apps to IBM Cloud Private
+## Lab - Automated updates of containerized applications from SCM commits

 ### Creating a CI/CD Pipeline for deployment to IBM Cloud Private using Jenkins